ThirdAILabs/Public-Benchmarks/criteo_distributed_training/README.md

 1. Once cluster setup is done, ssh to the head node using ssh-command mentioned under `Get a remote shell to the cluster manually` under `Useful commands`.
 After ssh-ing into the head-node.
 2. To proceed, first navigate to the `~/Public-Benchmarks/criteo_distributed_training` directory.
 Next, you have two options:

     a.
-If you wish to run all the demos at once, use the `run.sh` script.
+If you wish to run all the demos at once, use the `run.sh <activation-key>` script.
 This will ensure smooth execution and provide a comprehensive overview.
+    Note: To obtain an activation key, please reach out to us via email at contact@thirdai.com.

     b.
-Alternatively, if you prefer to run a smaller training job to verify the setup before running all the demos simultaneously, you can utilize the `run_minimal.sh` script.
+Alternatively, if you prefer to run a smaller training job to verify the setup before running all the demos simultaneously, you can utilize the `run_minimal.sh <activation-key>` script.
 This will help confirm that everything is properly configured for executing the complete set of demos in one go.

 ## Evaluation